Dodl vs Moneybox – which is the best investing app?

 Although both Dodl and Moneybox are investing apps, Moneybox also has savings options.
 In addition, it has a round-up feature, which means you can choose to automatically round up each transaction for your day-to-day spending to the nearest pound and add that extra money to your savings or investment pot.
 It's a way of incrementally increasing the amount you are putting in, without really noticing.

-In terms of what you can invest in, Dodl has a greater degree of choice, with 30 funds and 50 UK shares for investors to build their portfolios from.
-Moneybox, meanwhile, has 3 ready-made, risk-rated portfolios, or a choice of 24 funds for those who want to build their own portfolios.
+In terms of what you can invest in, Dodl has a greater degree of choice, with 30 funds and 80 UK & US shares for investors to build their portfolios from.
+Moneybox, meanwhile, has 3 ready-made risk-rated portfolios, a choice of 24 funds for those who want to build their own portfolios and 20 individual US stocks to choose from.

 Dodl vs Moneybox - products